alcortesm/git-diff-tree-benchmarks/README.md

 # Gotchas

-This program depends on a working libgit2 installation, version 0.24.3 and its the corresponding git2go (version 24).
+This program depends on a working libgit2 installation, version 0.24.3 and its corresponding git2go (version 24).

-When downloading repositories via SSH this programs relies on an already running SSH-agent.
+When downloading repositories via SSH this program expects an already running SSH-agent.

 # Contact Information